Coverage-Based Debloating for Java Bytecode: Results

-\autoref{fig:client_test_result} presents the results obtained after building the clients with the debloated library and running their test suite.
-In total, \ChartSmall[p]{\nbClientDebloatNoTestFail}{\nbDynCoveringClient} clients pass all the tests, \ie, they behave the same with the original and with the debloated library.
+\autoref{fig:client_test_result} presents the test results after building the clients with the debloated library.
+In total, \ChartSmall[p]{\nbClientDebloatNoTestFail}{\nbDynCoveringClient} clients pass all their tests, \ie, they behave the same with the original and with the debloated library.
 There are \ChartSmall[p]{\nbFailingTestClient}{\nbDynCoveringClient} clients that have more failing test cases with the debloated library than with the original.
 However, the number of tests that fail is only \ChartSmall[q]{\nbClientFailure}{\nbClientTest} of the total number of tests in the clients.
-This result indicates that the negative impact of debloated libraries, as measured by the number of affected client tests, is marginal.
+This indicates that the negative impact of debloated libraries, as measured by the number of affected client tests, is marginal.

 We investigate the causes of the test failures. \autoref{tab:client_test_failures} quantifies the exceptions thrown by the clients.
 The first column shows the \np{10} types of exceptions that we find in the Maven logs.
 Columns 2--3 represent the number of libraries involved in the failure and the number of clients affected.
 Column 4 represents the occurrence of the exception, as quantified from the logs.